 maxContiguousSubseqOpt(listA)

-To see why this is correct, note that the variable subseqSum tracks the maximum sum for a subsequence ending at the most recently processed position which is i-1 at the start of the loop and i at the end.
+To see why this is correct, note that the variable subseqSum tracks the maximum sum for a subsequence ending at the most recently processed position, which is i-1 at the start of the loop and i at the end.
 The variable maxSum tracks the maximum sum for the entire processed subsequence, which is A[0..i-1] at the start of the loop and A[0..i] at the end.
 The values of subseqSum and maxSum are both zero initially, which is correct by definition.
-If the value A[i] when added to subseqSum is negative, it means A[i] cannot be appended to any existing subsequence to create a maximum subsequence and no maximum subsequence ends at position i.
-Otherwise subseqSum is updated with the value of A[i].
+If the value A[i] when added to subseqSum is negative, then A[i] cannot be appended to any existing subsequence to create a maximum subsequence and no maximum subsequence ends at position i.
+Otherwise, subseqSum is updated with the value of A[i].
 The last line of the loop updates maxSum with the new value of subseqSum if the latter is better.
-Thus the algorithm correctly maintains the meanings associated with subseqSum and maxSum across loops.
+Thus, the algorithm correctly maintains the meanings associated with subseqSum and maxSum across loops.
 The formal proof can be done using mathematical induction on the loop variable i.

 Program Verification

-Today IT systems are increasingly dependent on complex software.
-Checking for faults via manual reviews, rigorous testing and simulations are often not enough.
-Correctness of a program has been traditionally viewed at in three ways (Pratt & Zelkowitz, 2001):
+Today, IT systems are increasingly dependent on complex software.
+Checking for faults via manual reviews, rigorous testing, and simulations is often not enough.
+Correctness of a program has been traditionally viewed in three ways (Pratt & Zelkowitz, 2001):

 Semantic Modeling: Given a program, what are its specifications?

-Correct by Construction Development: Given a specification, develop a program that is correct with respect to the specification.
+Correct-by-Construction Development: Given a specification, develop a program that is correct according to the specification.

-Program Verification: Does the behavior of a program match with its specification?
+Program Verification: Does the behavior of a program match its specification?

-Over the years, research in formal methods in software engineering has focused on development of rigorous techniques for specification, development and verification of software systems.
-Using rigorous specifications and verifying that the implementation meets the specifications can help in errors being detected early or being eliminated.
-As a limitation, note that formal verification methods only verify whether the system is correct with respect to the specification but there is no guarantee that the latter itself is completely correct.
+Over the years, research in formal methods in software engineering has focused on the development of rigorous techniques for specification, development, and verification of software systems.
+Using rigorous specifications and verifying that the implementation meets the specifications can help to detect errors early or to eliminate them.
+As a limitation, note that formal verification methods only verify whether the system is correct according to the specification, but there is no guarantee that the specification itself is completely correct.

 There are different approaches to formal verification (Almeida et al., 2011):

 Proof Tools.
-These include Automatic Theorem Provers which automatically construct proofs using axioms and rules of inference.
-Proof Assistants are interactive theorem provers which can help study complex properties and prove expected behaviors based on theoretical deductions.
+These include Automatic Theorem Provers, which automatically construct proofs using axioms and rules of inference, and Proof Assistants, which are interactive theorem provers that can help study complex properties and prove expected behaviors based on theoretical deductions.

 Model Checkers.
-The use the program’s state space.
-The system is specified using logic and desired properties are validated.
+These use the program’s state space.
+The system is specified using logic, and desired properties are validated.
 A counterexample is provided if a desired property is not valid.
 Model checkers suffer from the problem of state space explosion and do not scale well to large systems.
 One way this problem is circumvented is by using higher levels of abstraction.
-Another way is by using Bounded Model Checking (Clarke et al., 2001).
-Bounded Model Checkers consider only those states that can be reached within a number of steps below a fixed bound.
+Another way is by using bounded model checking (Clarke et al., 2001).
+Bounded model checkers consider only those states that can be reached within a number of steps below a fixed bound.

 Program Annotation (Peled and Qu, 2003).
-These are logical properties to be verified which are placed in the code.
+These are logical properties to be verified that are placed in the code.
 These additional instructions are executed during the verification process.
 The additional code does not alter the behavior of the original program.
 A common usage is to add simple assertions as preconditions and postconditions to pieces of code.

 Testing